 Why does my dog’s mouth chatter after licking?

 Dogs’ mouths will sometimes chatter after they’ve licked something – it’s usually just an impulsive reaction and nothing to worry about!
 Remember dogs’ sense of taste and smell is much stronger than ours and sometimes this results in chattering teeth.

 What to do about persistent dog teeth chattering

 If your dog’s teeth chattering happens regularly, make a vet appointment.
 Your vet will help you uncover – and rule out – any potential health problems.
 Your vet will be able to thoroughly examine your dog’s teeth and gums to look for any signs of fractures or disease.
 If there are no obvious signs of a problem, your vet may suggest an X-ray to explore further.

 Your vet will likely ask you questions about your dog’s behaviour over the last few weeks.
 Any unusual behaviour like excessive drooling, avoiding eating or playing with toys can signal mouth pain.
 Equally, a foul odour or blood coming from the mouth can also signify a problem.

 Since dog teeth chattering is often caused by tooth or gum pain, it’s important to maintain good oral hygiene.
-Brush your dog’s teeth a few times a week and offer dental chews to help keep plaque and tartar build up at bay.
-You should also take your dog to your vets for regular check-ups at least once a year, so they can identify any potential oral health issues before they take hold.
+Brush your dog’s teeth a few times a week and offer dental chews to help keep that build-up of tartar and plaque at bay.